DirectoryTree/ImapEngine/readme.md

 ### Connecting

-To connect to a mailbox, create a new `Mailbox` instance with the above configuration options:
+To connect to a mailbox, create a new `Mailbox` instance with the configuration options:

 ```php
 $mailbox = new Mailbox([